 Some samples with different melanophores had the same genetic profile so that they were identified as the same species.
-Table 3 shows that the Nike fish assemblages in Gorontalo Bay is composed of six species from two different families (i.e. S. parvei, S. cynocephalus, S. longifilis, S. lagocephalus, and Stiphodon semoni) from the Gobiidae family; and Belobranchus belobranchus from the Eleotridae family.
-One species, S. longifilis, is the same species as reported by Olii et al. (2019) without a description of specific melanophore patterns and one species, S. cynocephalus, is also the same species with a different melanophore pattern as reported by Sahami et al. (2019a).
+Table 3 shows that the Nike fish assemblages in Gorontalo Bay are composed of six species from two different families (i.e. S. parvei Bleeker 1853, S. cynocephalus, S. longifilis, S. lagocephalus, and Stiphodon semoni) from the Gobiidae family; and Belobranchus belobranchus Valenciennes 1837 from the Eleotridae family.
+One species, S. longifilis, is the same species as reported by Olii et al. (2019) without a description of specific melanophore patterns, and one species, S. cynocephalus, is also the same species with a different melanophore pattern as reported by Sahami et al. (2019b).